addisonlynch/iexfinance/docs/source/stocks.rst

 Cryptocurrencies
 ----------------

-As of the 5/18/2018 IEX Provider update, quotes are provided for certain Cryptocurrencies.
+.. warning:: As of the 5/18/2018 IEX Provider update, quotes are provided for
+             certain Cryptocurrencies.
 Access to these quotes is available by creating a Stock object and using the ``get_quote`` method.

 To retrieve quotes for all available cryptocurrencies, use the ``get_crypto_quotes`` function: